omidfarhang/omid.dev/content/posts/2012-05-31-faq-flame-the-super-spy.en.md

 Both programs were used in a way that tends to suggest intelligence involvement, but technically they have very little in common.
 Stuxnet was a sabotage program that was very targeted and minimal, despite its wide range of functions; Flame, on the other hand, is a spyware program that is very powerful, universal and, at 20MB, somewhat bloated.
 The virus experts who analyzed the spyware could not find any significant similarities in the code, and there are many potential explanations for why the two programs were spread in part using similar vulnerabilities.

-**Is Flame a prototype for a modern &#8220;cyber weapon&#8221;?**
+**Is Flame a prototype for a modern “cyber weapon”?**

 Flame's assignment has more to do with spying than with destruction.
-The spyware should therefore be labeled a &#8220;cyber wiretap&#8221; rather than a weapon.
+The spyware should therefore be labeled a “cyber wiretap” rather than a weapon.

 **What is actually special about Flame?**